JoshuaGibNiam/Bank-System-Project/README.md

 8. **Find account**: Find your account by your account number OR account holder.
 9. **Logging**: Automatically logs all accounts to a file, so that the data can be loaded again the next time you use the program.
+10. **Password & Email**: Allows users to set passwords to access account (withdrawing).
+If user wants to reset their password, they must use their emails.
+Emails can be retrieved using their password.

 ---
 ## Usage